Blepharitis from Eyelash Extensions

 How to treat eyelash glue allergy?

 Prioritize your lash health by discussing any concerns or allergies with your technician beforehand and opting for patch tests.
-Remember, if you encounter eyes swollen eyelid after eyelash extensions or eyelid swelling, swift, appropriate action ensures a safe and glamorous lash experience, empowering you to embrace the beauty of luscious, flawless lashes without compromising your comfort or well-being.
+Remember, if you encounter swollen eyelids after eyelash extensions swift, appropriate action ensures a safe lash experience, empowering you to embrace the beauty of luscious, flawless lashes without compromising your comfort or well-being.

 Are You Experience a Swollen Eyelid After Lashes Extensions?